 The last benefit of working from home is that employees can work in their most ideal environment.
 If a creative employee struggles to find inspiration while in their cubicle, working from home can give them the option to pick up their laptop and work anywhere or anytime that inspires them.

 Adrian Try from Software How enjoys the freedom to move to a new area when necessary: “I find it helpful to work from somewhere else from time to time.
 I grab my laptop and head to a coffee shop, a park or even just the outdoor area of my house.
 Doing that once or twice a week can add the needed variety back to my work life and leaves me feeling fresh.”

 Whether you’re an employee who wants to work from home or an employer toying with the idea of transitioning to a remote environment for your team, the benefits speak for themselves.

 It doesn’t hurt to give the telecommuting life a try to see if it’s right for you.
-One way to give working from home a try is by taking online surveys for cash at home with us at Branded Surveys.
-You can test what working from home is like all while earning rewards like cash or gift cards.
+One way to give working from home a try is by taking paid surveys at home with us at Branded Surveys.
+You can test what working from home is like all while earning rewards like cash or free gift cards rewards.
 Sign up today to get started!